Barney & Friends: Main sequence

 Here, the main plot of the episode takes place.
-Barney and the children learn about the main topic of the episode, with Baby Bop, BJ, or Riff appearing during the episode and numerous songs themed relating to the subject featured in the series.
+Barney and the children learn about the main topic of the episode, with Baby Bop, BJ, and/or Riff appearing during the episode and numerous songs themed relating to the subject featured in the series.
 The roles of Baby Bop, BJ, and Riff have grown larger in later seasons and later episodes venture outside of the school to other places within the neighborhood, and in season 13, to other countries around the world.

 Closing sequence

-Barney concludes with "I Love You", then the children say goodbye to him and leave.
-Barney dissolves back into his original stuffed form and winks to the audience.
-The sequence transitions to Barney Says (in seasons 1 to 8 and 12 only) where Barney, who is off-screen, narrates what he and his friends had done that day, along with still snapshots from the episode.
-Then Barney signs off before the credits roll.
-In seasons 3 to 8 and 12, he later appeared on-screen by saying, "And remember, I love you," as the first three notes of "I Love You" plays out, and waved goodbye before the credits roll.
+Barney concludes with the song "I Love You", then the children say goodbye to him and leave.
+Barney dissolves back into his original stuffed form and winks at the viewer(s).
+The first story in season 10–11 episodes end with the characters singing "A Friend Like You" instead and Barney remaining alive.

+The sequence transitions to Barney Says (in seasons 1–8 and 12 only) where Barney, who is off-screen, narrates what he and his friends had done that day, along with still snapshots from the episode.
+Barney ends the segment in seasons 1 and 2 by saying "I love you!" before the credits roll.
+In seasons 3–8 and 12, the segment ends with a pre-recorded clip of Barney saying, "And remember, I love you!" and waving goodbye.